skhossain/ag-ecommerce-api/README.md

 Make sure you have the following installed on your machine:
 - Git
+- PHP
+- Composer
-- Node.js
+- MySQL
-- npm (Node Package Manager)

 ### Installation